Last Update: July 2014

 REASON FOR POLICY

 This policy implements Board of Regents Policy: Employee Group Definitions.
 A system of student employment is provided by the University for the primary purpose of providing financial assistance to students and secondarily, to offer academic and career development opportunities.
-Conversely, employment of students supports the University in providing help to departments in carrying out certain tasks for which they are responsible.

 - UM 1524: Request for Waiver to Hire a Non-Student (PDF)